 There is pretty much always an even amount of nipples, but some do have odd numbers.
-You may find that one cat has 4 nipples, while another has as much as 10.
+You may find that one cat has 4 nipples while another has as many as 10.
 There really is a lot of variety.
 The same can’t be said for humans, who in every case have 2.

 Male Cat Nipples